 Clear liquid dietSurgery - clear liquid diet; Medical test - clear liquid diet

 A clear liquid diet is made up of only clear fluids and foods that are clear fluids when they are at room temperature.
-It includes things such as:
+This includes things such as:

 - Clear broth

 You may need to be on a clear liquid diet right before a medical test or procedure, or before certain kinds of surgery.
 It is important to follow the diet exactly to avoid problems with your procedure or surgery or your test results.